ai4os/ai4-docs/source/howtos/deploy/eosc-node.rst

 You can obtain further information of your VM by clicking on the ``Instance Name`` of your resource.

 Finally, once you have finished using the AI model, you can delete the deployment and release the resources.
-For that, go to the ``Deployments`` section in the Tools Hub and remove it by clicking on the :material-outlined:`delete;1.5em` ``Trash`` button.
+For that, go to the ``Deployments`` tab in the :material-outlined:`account_tree;1.5em` ``Tools Hub`` section and remove it by clicking on the :material-outlined:`delete;1.5em` ``Trash`` button.

 .. image:: /_static/images/eosc-node/tools-delete.png

 If you no longer want to deploy additional VMs, you should release the allocated project, to avoid using credits.
-For that, go back again to the ``Virtual Machines`` section and release your allocated environment by clicking on the ``Release`` button.
+For that, go back again to the :material-outlined:`token;1.5em` ``Virtual Machines`` section and release your allocated environment by clicking on the ``Release`` button.
 A notification will be sent by the system once the resources have been released.

 More
 ----